 - Copy of the most recent financial statements.

 - The organization's activities must be relevant to the work of ECOSOC;

 - The NGO must have been in existence (officially registered) for at least two years as at the date of receipt of the application by the Secretariat;

 - The NGO must have a democratic decision making mechanism;

 - The major portion of the organization's funds should be derived from contributions from national affiliates, individual members, or other non-governmental components.

-4. The Committee on Non-Governmental OrganizationsThe Committee meets twice a year to decide which NGOs applying for consultative status it will recommend to the ECOSOC Council.
-During its Session, the Committee may ask questions to the NGO.
-Such questions are immediately sent to the NGO by the Secretariat and should be replied by the NGO as fast as possible in order to help the Committee make a decision and avoid getting deferred to future sessions.
-The Committee Recommends The Committee recommendations are published in a report and submitted to the next ECOSOC meeting for final approval.
-Official notification is sent to all reviewed NGOs, informing them about the Committee's recommendation.
-The Committee may decide to defer an application review until the next session, pending clarifications and answers to questions asked to the NGO.
+5. The Committee on Non-Governmental OrganizationsThe Committee meets twice a year to decide which NGOs applying for consultative status it will recommend to ECOSOC.
+During its Session, the Committee may ask additional questions to the NGO.
+Such questions are sent by the NGO Branch.
+In order to help the Committee to make its decision and avoid getting deferred to future sessions, questions should be replied as soon as possible.
+The Committee Recommends An official notification is sent to all reviewed NGOs, informing them about the Committee's decision.
+The Committee recommendations is also published in an official report which is submitted to the next ECOSOC meeting for its final approval.
+The Committee may also decide to defer an application until the next session waiting to receive pending clarifications or answers to questions posed to the NGO.

 6. ECOSOC Final DecisionWhen the Council finally approves the Committee recommendation to grant consultative status to an NGO, official notification is sent by the Secretariat.
 NGOs granted General or Special consultative status must submit to the Committee on Non-Governmental Organizations, every fourth year, a brief report of their activities, in particular regarding their contribution to the work of the United Nations (Quadrennial Report).